 The fundamental unit of a muscle is the muscle fibre of which many fuses and constitute a whole muscle.
 The size of muscle fibres has no direct relationship with the muscle they constitute.
 Some of the muscle fibre is small and short, while other muscles consist of large muscle cells running the whole length of the muscle.

-- What is Buffer and What are the Importance in Biological system?
+- What is Buffer and What is the Importance in Biological system?

 Three types of Muscles are recognized in the higher animals and man.
 They are